kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/government/Post_Rate_Comm/ReportToCongress2002WEB.txt
 ```

-This command gives me the same files as the previous one but specifiys that it's looking in the sub directory, government.
-Say if I want all files with the word report but I didn't format them all the same and don't know if there are report files in other directories, I can narrow my search.
+This command gives me the same files as the previous one but specifies that it's looking in the sub directory, government.
+This is useful because say if I want all files with the word report but I didn't format them all the same and don't know if there are report files in other directories, I can narrow my search at the same time as using a case insensitive search.